pip-services/pip-services-docs/content/en/net/nats/connect/nats_connection.md

 The NatsConnection class is used to define NATS connections using the default driver.

 **Important points**
-- By defining a connection and sharing it through multiple message queues, you can reduce number of used database connections.
+- By defining a connection and sharing it through multiple message queues, you can reduce the number of used database connections.

 #### Configuration parameters